Opinion | Ted Cruz kisses Tucker Carlson’s feet, exposing the far right’s ugly underbelly

 This trope is everywhere on the right.
 Reps.
 Marjorie Taylor Greene (R-Ga.) and Lauren Boebert (R-Colo.) recently spent days depicting Rep. Ilhan Omar (D-Minn.) as a bloodthirsty terrorist.
 For this they were celebrated on Stephen K. Bannon’s podcast, a command center for the far-right insurgency.

 Pointing this out is not meant as whataboutism.
-This depiction of the left as an all-powerful monolithic enemy, as a full scale civilizational threat, is absolutely central to the right wing project as pursued by the likes of those great warriors.
+This depiction of the left as an all-powerful monolithic enemy, as a full-scale civilizational threat, is absolutely central to the right-wing project as pursued by the likes of those great warriors.

 It’s the key to valorizing the underlying goals of the Jan.
 6 rioters and to the mythologizing of them as heroes and patriots.
 It lays the justificatory foundation for treating what they call the “regime,” i.e. democratically elected Democratic governments, as illegitimate, justifying Jan.
 6, corrupt procedural efforts to overturn elections, the flirtation with political violence, and who knows what future acts in response.

 As long as Cruz is calling the left “terrorists” in service of this broader ideological project, he’ll remain in Carlson’s good graces.
-But when Cruz starts applying this label to this alleged right wing attackers of police officers on Jan.
+But when Cruz starts applying this label to the alleged right-wing attackers of police officers on Jan.
 6, he must be disciplined severely, because he’s undermining that project.